peterolayinka/Excel-to-HTML-CSV-and-PDF-in-PHP/README.md

 `memory_limit=512M`

-*for sample sake, the pdf is first 200 list in the excel doc. due to long waiting time to build pdf for such large data*
+*for performace sake, the pdf button compiles the current page as pdf from the excel doc, due to the long waiting time to build pdf for such large data*